 2 qts water

 chopped cilantro to garnish

 Splash a super generous amount of oil in the pressure cooker.
 Sauté the onions and garlic until translucent.
 Add kombu powder, fish sauce, cumin and bay leaves and sauté briefly until aromatic.
 Toss in the beans.
 Cover with water, lid it, and bring to a boil.
-Cook at pressure for 4 minutes.
+Cook at pressure for 4 minutes for soaked black beans (all other beans consult this chart for cooking time).
 Turn off the stove.
-Let it depressure naturally, approx 10 minutes.
+Let it depressurize naturally, approx 10 minutes.
 Taste, add salt or other seasonings as needed.
 Top with chopped cilantro.

 Really, that is it.
 I love my pressure cooker!

 I have NO idea how long this takes in an Instant Pot.
 I know that it would take 3-4 hours in a VitaClay and that is why hands down, my pressure cooker is my go to because I suffer from the inability to meal plan.